linasobhy8-source/koloonline-Amazon-Store/SECURITY.md

 ✅ Yes
 < 4.0
 ❌ No
-Only supported versions receive security updates.
+⚠️ Only supported versions receive security updates.
-Reporting a Vulnerability
+📝 Reporting a Vulnerability
+If you find a security issue:
+📧 Email: security@yourdomain.com
-Email security@yourdomain.com with details.
-Do not disclose publicly until fixed.
+🔒 Do not disclose publicly until it’s fixed.
+⏳ You will receive updates as the issue is resolved.